Alimjanov-Ibragim/Alimjanov-Ibragim/README.md

 # 💫About Me :
 👋 Hi, I'm Ibragim.
 I'm a Frontend Developer at KDB Bank.
-Previously I have worked at Global Solutions where I developed web apps for payments and at Solvers Group where I developed Wordpress sites.
+Previously I worked at Global Solutions where I developed web apps for payments and at Solvers Group where I developed WordPress sites.

 🔭 I’m currently working on: Deep Dive Into Modern Web Development so I can better understand web development.
 🌱 I'm currently studying at egghead.io